Good Eats!

 Tea Time!

 Are you tired after a long morning walking the streets?
 It must be time for tea.
 Eschew Starbucks and do it the way it was meant to be done – a proper English Tea with sandwiches and scones with clotted cream and jam.
-Try the Two E at the Pierre (2 East 61st Street), Lady Mendl’s (56 Irving Place), or Alice’s Tea Cup (3 locations in Manhattan).
+Try the Two E at the Pierre (2 East 61st Street), Lady Mendl’s (56 Irving Place), Alice’s Tea Cup (3 locations in Manhattan), or Podunk (231 East 5th Street).